yuriy77k/CallistoBridge/server/AWS_Lambda/Readme.md

 2. Optionally you can update [index.js](https://github.com/Degenswap/Bridge/blob/master/AWS_Lambda/index.js) [RPC providers](https://github.com/yuriy77k/CallistoBridge/blob/f73fccc5232f5e987f163a1fa745d34a1f6a6869/server/AWS_Lambda/index.js#L38-L48) list with your own RPC (if you have).
 If you are using RPC from [Infura.io](https://github.com/yuriy77k/CallistoBridge/blob/f73fccc5232f5e987f163a1fa745d34a1f6a6869/server/AWS_Lambda/index.js#L44-L45) add your project ID to the link.
 I.e. `https://mainnet.infura.io/v3/123456789`, where: `123456789` is your project ID from Infura.
 And add updated `index.js` to archive [aws_lambda.zip](./aws_lambda.zip)

-3. Create Lambda function like on the screenshot.
+3. Create Lambda function (Node 18.x) like on the screenshot.
 ![Create Lambda Function](./lambda1.jpg)

 4. Copy `URL` - it's your authority API entrypoint.